Snoring

 However, persistent or loud snoring should not be ignored.
 A patient that snores regularly (over 3 nights a week) and/or loudly (especially if loud enough to be heard in an adjacent room) may have a serious underlying health condition called obstructive sleep apnoea (OSA).
 This is a serious health issue, and occurs when breathing repeatedly starts and stops while asleep.
 Untreated patients suffering from OSA increase their risk of developing serious health problems including strokes, heart failure, and hypertension.
 This risk rises in proportion to the severity of sleep apnoea, so measuring the severity can guide treatment decisions.

-What are the causes of Snoring?
+What are the causes of snoring?

 Common causes for snoring include: